Skip to content

 Even though our example llamafiles have the weights built-in, you don't have to use llamafile that way.
 Instead, you can download just the llamafile software (without any weights included) from our releases page.
 You can then use it alongside any external weights you may have on hand.
 External weights are particularly useful for Windows users because they enable you to work around Windows' 4GB executable file size limit.

-For Windows users, here's an example for the Mistral LLM:
+For Windows users, here's an example for the gpt-oss LLM (whose size is >12GB):

 Windows users may need to change ./llamafile.exe to .\llamafile.exe when running the above command.